eli32-vlc/simple-piracy-guide/docs/safety-precautions.md

 - Any Dodi Repacks site that its not dodi-repacks.site.
 - kLauncher - Malware
 - Seyter/Qoob - Malware
-- SteamUnlocked - Malware, shitty downloads etc.
+- SteamUnlocked - Malware, slow downloads etc.
 - ThePirateBay - Surprise!
 The biggest piracy site on earth sadly can’t be trusted since the original site shut down.
 Only download media from the pirate bay.
 - GetIntoPC - Malware
 - GoMovies/123Movies - Fake Site
-- Any online YouTube downloader - Malware, shitty downloads etc.
+- Any online YouTube downloader - Malware, slow downloads etc.

 ---
 ## List Of Untrusted Uploaders